Luxman-Madapatha/CSV_Name_Search/README.md

 # CSV_Name_Search
 This a is an off-line Python tool for searching input names against a names database, both in CSV format, for valid names.
+A use case is to validate email address names.

 <img align="left" width="200" height="100" src="https://github.com/Luxman-Madapatha/CSV_Name_Search/blob/main/icon2.png" />
 <br clear="left"/>